mcm223/dwa15-spring2018/laravel/auth-foobooks.md

-__Bonus material__
+# Authentication and Foobooks

-Integrating authentication into Project 4 is optional and this information will not be addressed in any of the progress log quick check questions.
+**Preface: Integrating authentication into Project 4 is optional, and this material will not be coverd in any assignment questions.**

 ## Integrating your existing data and authentication